 An international Spanish journal published twice a year by the Department of Civil Engineering discussing areas of natural hazards, accidents and civil infrastructure problems, as well as fundamental and applied research case studies.
 Papers submitted to the journal are considered through a peer-review process.
 Its editorial board is formed by researchers from Puerto Rico, U.S., Latin America, and Spain.
-An electronic version is available at http://academic.uprm.edu//accei/.
+An electronic version is available at http://academic.uprm.edu//laccei/.
+It has been continuously published since 2001.

-LACUEE: Latin American and Caribbean Journal of Engineering Education: international on-line journal published twice a year by the University of Puerto Rico Engineering (Department of Civil Surveying) on behalf of the Latin American and Caribbean Consortium of Engineering Institutions.
+LACJEE: Latin American and Caribbean Journal of Engineering Education: international on-line journal published twice a year by the University of Puerto Rico (Department of Civil Engineering Surveying) on behalf of the Latin American and Caribbean Consortium of Engineering Institutions.
 The journal publishes original contributions in two main areas of Engineering Education: Teaching Strategies and Academic Management, thus addressing problems of teachers as well as students, and of planners as well as administrators.